Program Overview

 Location and Hours

-Velma’s House is located at 566 Bannatyne Ave.
+Velma’s House is currently located at 566 Bannatyne Ave.
 Services are provided on a drop-in basis.
+Entry to the space is located off of Kate Street at the blue fence door.
 Please call ahead if you have any inquiries.

-If you would like to be a part of our team, you can apply for part-time/casual or full-time positions within Velma’s House at https://www.kanikanichihk.ca/employment/, or help us spread the word by sharing this information.
-We appreciate your understanding and support.
+If you would like to be a part of our team, you can apply for part-time/casual or full-time positions within Velma’s House here.

 Funding and Donations

-This project has received funding by the City of Winnipeg, End Homelessness Winnipeg, Government of Canada, United Way, Women and Gender Equality Canada, the Province of Manitoba, TD Bank and the Canadian Women’s Foundation
+This project has received funding from the City of Winnipeg, End Homelessness Winnipeg, the Government of Canada, United Way, Women and Gender Equality Canada, the Province of Manitoba, TD Bank, Canadian Women’s Foundation, community donors, and True North Sports & Entertainment.

-Donations are accepted at the main door, on Wednesdays from 10 a.m. to 2 p.m. (please call ahead if possible).
-We will gratefully accept the following items:
+Donations are accepted at the main door, on Wednesdays from 10 AM to 2 PM (please call ahead if possible).